I Don't Wanna Go On with You Like That: Critical reception

-Other versions of the song
+Other versions

 A 12-inch extended remix of the song by Shep Pettibone was released on vinyl during the song's initial release period.
 This remix appears on the CD box set compilation, To Be Continued..., released in 1990.
-The Just-Elton-and-His-piano mix of the song is also available (on the reissued 1999 version of the Reg Strikes Back album).
+The Just Elton and His Piano mix of the song is also available (on the reissued 1998 version of the Reg Strikes Back album).